 Otherwise, a final partial four-up page, for example, might be lost if

-handler simply returned false for
+an outer EndPage handler simply returned false for

 device deactivation, as many do.
 The page count for the topmost handler

-is reset to zero after a call to EndPage
+is reset to zero after a call to EndPage with reason code 2.

-invokes each EndPage
+PageNest invokes each EndPage procedure with a

 clean operand stack with the page number and reason code on top; if